Animals on Campus Policy

 It is the policy of Minnesota State University Moorhead to provide a safe environment for all students, employees, visitors and guests by establishing and enforcing regulations for animals on campus.
 This policy and any related procedures apply to all areas and all members of the campus community, as well as all individuals using the campus grounds or buildings, including leased properties.

 Animals are hereby defined as invertebrate ("without backbones", e.g. worms, crustaceans, mollusk, insects, arachnids) and vertebrate ("back-boned", e.g., fish, amphibians, reptiles, birds, mammals) animals.
 Dangerous animals are defined as those potentially jeopardizing to the health and welfare of humans by reason of their size and ferocious nature, breeding, carrier of human disease and parasites, and possession of venom.

-- Any animal directly serving legally defined disabled or handicapped person(s) is EXEMPT from the provisions of this policy.
+- Any animal directly serving an individual with a disability as identified in the Americans with Disabilities Act (ADA) is EXEMPT from the provisions of this policy.

-- Animals including dangerous animals, used exclusively for university related instructional and demonstrational purposes are EXEMPT from this policy provided that the sponsoring department assume the responsibility for their housing, maintenance and supervision under the codes already established for and adopted by that department for animal care.
+- Animals including dangerous animals, used exclusively for university related educational purposes are EXEMPT from this policy provided that the sponsoring department assume the responsibility for their housing, maintenance and supervision under the codes already established for and adopted by that department for animal care.